In this section we examine the goals, motivations and influences of perspective.

 Perspective has influenced technological developments in three primary ways.

-Secondly, we have the application of perspective theory in science, employed specifically to aid in the development of entirely new scientific theories.
-In terms of the theoretical influence(s) of perspective, we find innumerable examples going back through history, including: perspective methods behind the theories of Euclid, Copernicus, Darwin, Newton and Einstein etc.
+Secondly, we have the application of perspective theory in science, explicitly employed to aid in the development of entirely new scientific theories.
+In terms of the theoretical influences of perspective, we find innumerable examples going back through history, including perspective methods behind the ideas of Euclid, Copernicus, Darwin, Newton and Einstein, etc.

-Thirdly, we have application of perspective methods to practical disciplines.
-In terms of subjects influenced by perspective methods, for example we have: optics, statics, hydrostatics, nautical science, architecture, military machines, geography, astronomy, nuclear physics, chemistry, biology, and chronology etc.
+Thirdly, we have application of perspective to practical disciplines.
+In terms of subjects influenced by perspective methods, for example, we have: optics, statics, hydrostatics, nautical science, architecture, military machines, geography, astronomy, nuclear physics, chemistry, biology, and chronology, etc.